Flood geology: Fossils

 Some creationists believe that oil and coal deposits formed rapidly in sedimentary layers as volcanoes or flood waters flattened forests and buried the debris.
 They believe the vegetation decomposed rapidly into oil or coal due to the heat of the subterranean waters as they were unleashed from the Earth during the flood or by the high temperatures created as the remains were compressed by water and sediment.

 Creationists continue to search for evidence in the natural world that they consider consistent with the above description, such as evidence of rapid formation.
 For example, there have been claims of raindrop marks and water ripples at layer boundaries, sometimes associated with the claimed fossilized footprints of men and dinosaurs walking together.
-Such footprint evidence has been debunked and some have been shown to be fakes.
+Such footprint evidence has been debunked, and some have been shown to be fakes.

 Widespread flood stories

-Proponents of Flood Geology state that "native global flood stories are documented as history or legend in almost every region on earth".
+Proponents of flood geology state that "native global flood stories are documented as history or legend in almost every region on earth".
 "These flood tales are frequently linked by common elements that parallel the biblical account including the warning of the coming flood, the construction of a boat in advance, the storage of animals, the inclusion of family, and the release of birds to determine if the water level had subsided."
 They suggest that "the overwhelming consistency among flood legends found in distant parts of the globe indicates they were derived from the same origin, but oral transcription has changed the details through time".

 Anthropologist Patrick Nunn rejects this view and highlights the fact that much of the human population lives near water sources such as rivers and coasts, where unusually severe floods can be expected to occur occasionally and will be recorded in local mythology.

 Proposed mechanisms of flood geology

-George McCready Price attempted to fit a great deal of earth's geological history into a model based on a few accounts from the Bible.
-Price's simple model was used by Whitcomb and Morris initially but they did not build on the model in the 60s and 70s.
+Price attempted to fit a great deal of Earth's geologic history into a model based on a few accounts from the Bible.
+Price's simple model was used by Whitcomb and Morris initially, but they did not build on the model in the 1960s and 1970s.
 However, a rough sketch of a creationist model could be constructed from creationist publications and debate material.
 Recent creationist efforts attempt to build complex models that incorporate as much scientific evidence as possible into the biblical narrative.
 Some scientific evidence used for these models was formerly rejected by creationists.
 These models attempt to explain continental movements in a short time frame, the order of the fossil record, and the Pleistocene ice age.